CopernicaMarketingSoftware/Documentation/Publisher/en/personalization-integration-variables.md

-# Personalization integration variables
+# Personalization for Native integration variables

-This is a list of all the available personalization variables per integration.
+This is a list of all the available personalization variables per native integration.

 ## Magento 2